Followers

 17. DO NOT make the sources more important than sharing your OPINION.

 18. Evidence (quotes and paraphrasing) and Commentary (explanation and opinion) should not be evenly presented.
-You should have MORE COMMENTARY!
+You should have way MORE COMMENTARY!

 19. Q1 RUBRIC for 4/4